 Our results highlight the importance of considering multiple modeling approaches when estimating and evaluating rare bycatch events.
 Although model-based methods (e.g., random forests) for estimating bycatch are often preferred to sample-based methods (e.g., ratio estimators) (Stock et al., 2019), we find complementary value in using both approaches.
 While ratio estimation generated more reliable bycatch estimates due to its ability to leverage both raw and summarized data, the random forest model provided the empirical basis for assessing drivers of bycatch risk.
 Additionally, agreement between the two approaches over the past two decades reinforces predictions that recent bycatch levels have been low for the evaluated species.
 Furthermore, our results highlight the value of considering multiple sample balancing approaches when evaluating bycatch using model-based methods, as the specification of the best performing model varied by species.
-Recent efforts to estimate bycatch in West Coast fisheries using random forests have used only a single sample balancing technique (e.g., Carretta, 2023); we encourage future efforts to compete multiple approaches to optimize estimates of rare bycatch events (More and Rana, 2017).
+Recent efforts to estimate bycatch in West Coast fisheries using random forests have used only a single sample balancing technique (e.g., Carretta, 2023); we encourage future efforts to complete multiple approaches to optimize estimates of rare bycatch events (More and Rana, 2017).
 Finally, we highlight our derivation of model-specific probability thresholds for classifying logged fishing efforts as having or not having bycatch using Cohen’s kappa as being aligned with recommended best practices for classifying rare events (Freeman and Moisen, 2008; Manel et al., 2001).
 Specifically, research shows that classification based on: (1) the default 0.5 probability threshold underestimates rare events, (2) true skill statistics overestimates rare events; and (3) Cohen’s kappa provides the least biased predictions.
 This best practice should also be considered in future bycatch estimation efforts.

-The continued recovery of protected species will require management of stressors besides fisheries bycatch, some of which may present even larger threats (Avila et al., 2018; Oldach et al., 2022).
+The continued recovery of sensitive species will require management of stressors besides fisheries bycatch, some of which may present even larger threats (Avila et al., 2018; Oldach et al., 2022).
 For example, in Summer 2023, there were over 1,000 statewide strandings of California sea lions and other pinnipeds attributed to domoic acid toxicosis resulting from an intense bloom of harmful diatoms in the Pseudo-nitzschia genus (SCCOOS, 2023; Smith et al., 2023).
-Harmful algal blooms are increasing in frequency, duration, and intensity in on the West Coast (Hallegraeff et al., 2021) as a result of ocean warming and eutrophication (McKibben et al., 2017) suggesting that, in the long-term, curbing climate change and nutrient runoff may be the most important actions for stemming mortality for recovering pinniped populations.
+Harmful algal blooms are increasing in frequency, duration, and intensity on the West Coast (Hallegraeff et al., 2021) as a result of ocean warming and eutrophication (McKibben et al., 2017) suggesting that, in the long-term, curbing climate change and nutrient runoff may be the most important actions for stemming mortality for recovering pinniped populations.
 Furthermore, harassment and shooting are some of the most commonly observed sources of mortality and serious injury for California sea lions, harbor seals, and northern elephant seals (Carretta, 2022) (Fig. S17), suggesting the need for greater outreach and enforcement to prevent these gratuitous forms of mortality.
 Finally, it is important to understand the bycatch contributions of other fisheries, many of which report higher levels of observed bycatch (Fig. S17) yet are not as heavily prosecuted as the California set gillnet fishery.
 Modeling studies similar to this one are needed to determine whether higher apparent bycatch in these fisheries is due to higher observer coverage or higher bycatch rates.
 However, the sustained recovery of the evaluated populations suggests that total bycatch across all fisheries is low.